inflammatorydev/gatsby-starter-netlify-cms/src/pages/profile/index.md

 ![](/img/mom-ann-western-states-100-mile-1989.jpg)

-## Ann Trason is a 14-time women’s champion at the Western States 100.
+**Ann Trason is a 14-time women’s champion at the Western States 100**

 **She set World Records**